Trump claims he will be arrested and calls for protests to ‘take our nation back’

 The ex-president’s call for “protest” to “take our nation back” on the day he says he’ll be arrested are a clear echo to his call for supporters to descend on Washington DC in the run-up to the final certification of his 2020 election loss to Joe Biden.

-After the then-president delivered an incendiary speech near the White House in which he called on his supporters to “fight like hell,” a riotous mob led by violent extremists began assaulting police officers and stormed the Capitol in hopes of stopping the certification of his 2020 election defeat.
+After the then-president delivered an incendiary speech near the White House in which he called on his supporters to “fight like hell,” a mob led by violent extremists began assaulting police officers and stormed the Capitol in hopes of stopping the certification of his 2020 election defeat.

-The Manhattan District Attorney’s office has not yet indicated that Mr Trump has actually been charged in the hush-money case — or any other matter.
+The Manhattan District Attorney’s office has not yet indicated that Mr Trump has actually been charged in the hush-money case – or any other.
 But the New York-based investigation is just one of several potential areas of criminal jeopardy for the ex-president.

 Mr Trump also faces the possibility of charges from prosecutors in Fulton County, Georgia, and from two separate federal investigations now led by a Department of Justice special counsel, Jack Smith.